soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Policy evaluation in the Office 2016 desktop programs

-Excel 2016, PowerPoint 2016, and Word 2016 include the same capability to identify sensitive information and apply DLP policies as SharePoint Online and OneDrive for Business.
+Excel, PowerPoint, and Word include the same capability to identify sensitive information and apply DLP policies as SharePoint Online and OneDrive for Business.
 These Office 2016 programs sync their DLP policies directly from the central policy store, and then continuously evaluate the content against the DLP policies when people work with documents opened from a site that's included in a DLP policy.

 DLP policy evaluation in Office 2016 is designed not to affect the performance of the programs or the productivity of people working on content.
 If they're working on a large document, or the user's computer is busy, it might take a few seconds for a policy tip to appear.